 - Shelter Consultation Mentorship Course (2.5 hours, free)

-- Note that Maddie’s University works most optimally in the Chrome browser; some versions of IE are not supported.
+- Note that Maddie’s University works most optimally in the Chrome browser.
 Please contact Maddie’s University support if you encounter any issues with accessing or completing your learning.

 - This course has been approved for 2.5 hours of continuing education (CE) credit until 02/20/2026 in jurisdictions that recognize RACE approval.